agarwal57/cron-expression-parser/README.md

 ### TODO:
   - Handling JAN-DEC and SUN-SAT for month and day of week
   - The code assumes that the inputs are integers wherever the numbers are expected.
-So, additional validations needs to be added as required
+So, additional validations needs to be added, if required